nuglah/ryan-green-tech-blog/README.md

 ## Usage

 Clicking the log in button will show a log in form.
 Entering the data will log you in.
 The home page displays all the posts.
-The login and logout links do work but you'd have to be able to do npm run seed, because I didn't get to the sign up button.
+The login and logout links do work but you'd have to be able to do npm run seed, because I didn't get to the sign up button finished.